 How to apply fertilisers is something gardeners often ask me.
 So here’s a brief run down on fertiliser application methods.

 …is the application of fertiliser to the soil surface.
 Usually this is around growing plants to encourage further growth whilst not disturbing the soil and hence roots.
 Care should be taken to avoid getting the fertiliser on the leaves as this could result in leaf scorch.
 Care is also needed to avoid over application as the concentrated fertiliser could also burn any roots close the the application site.
 Sometimes the top dressing can be lightly incorporated by hoeing.
-In some cases it can be watered in and often is is left to its own devices!
+In some cases it can be watered in but often it is left to its own devices!

 Irrigated Fertiliser Application

 …. is where the fertilisers is dissolved or diluted in water and watered on via a watering can or via an irrigations system.
 Where overhead irrigation is used this means the leaves get wet so the fertiliser must be dilute enough not to scorch the leaves.
-In some cases drip irrigation is used to apply soluble fertilisers tot the soil and hence roots without the risks attached to overhead watering.
+In some cases drip irrigation is used to apply soluble fertilisers to the soil and hence roots without the risks attached to overhead watering.
 Drip irrigation also reduced evaporation and is the method I used to water and feed my commercial tomato crops.

 Nitrogen Fixing Bacteria